The first proactive personal assistant

 Leo reads it, recognizes what it’s asking, and drafts your reply in plain language.
 Tap Send when you’ve skimmed it — or Edit if you’d rather phrase it your way.

-Leo flags the conflict, surfaces both meetings, and offers a counter-proposal — RSVP without ever opening Calendar.
+Leo flags the conflict, shows both, and lets you RSVP without ever opening Calendar.

 Added to your grocery list:

-Leo remembers what you promised — and on Friday, before the day fills up, it nudges you and offers to draft the reply itself.
+Leo remembers what you promised — and when the time comes, it nudges you and offers to draft the message itself.

-You said you’d send Erika the contract today.
+You said you’d send Mom the photos from your trip this weekend.
 Want me to draft it?

 You tap the mic: “I’m running fifteen minutes late.”

-One sentence drives several quiet moves at once — the text drafted to whoever you’re meeting, the 3:00 call shifted to 3:15.
+One sentence drives several quiet moves at once — the text drafted to whoever you’re meeting, your next appointment shifted to match.
 Each one its own card to accept.

 “Running ~15 min late, see you soon.”